Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Results: spectroscopy

 \subsection{Spectral fits of individual observations}

 The fits to individual spectroscopic data sets were done in the same way as for the mean spectrum.
 In all 25 data sets, two kinematic components of the MgII line were needed to represent well the line shape.
+The normalization of FeII pseudocontinuum was allowed to vary for each individual spectrum, while the FeII width was fixed to FWHM$=3100\,{\rm km\,s^{-1}}$.
 The MgII component kinematically related to the FeII is slightly narrower, having on average FWHM of $2128 \pm 28$ km s$^{-1}$, while the second shifted component is somewhat broader, with FWHM of $2262 \pm 90$ km s$^{-1}$.
 However, we stress here that the broad band modelling by \citet{sredzinska2017} did not support any identification of these components with separate regions, so the two components are just a mathematical representation of the slightly asymmetric line shape.

 The parameters for observation 19 were considerably different, but as we already mentioned in Section~\ref{sec_mean_spectrum}, this observation was of a particularly low quality despite the fact that actually three exposures were made this time.
 Cirrus clouds were present during the whole night, and even more clouds started coming during the quasar second exposure, so the third exposure was done.
 Nevertheless, all the parameters were determined with the errors a few times larger than for the remaining observations.